segoto/musicMigration/README.md

 # musicMigration
-Application that will be used to allow the migration of music list between spotify and deezer music
+Application that will be used to allow the migration of music list between spotify and deezer platforms.